-Investigating the scoring of Manny Pacquiao-Jeff Horn
+Boxing News scores the Manny Pacquiao-Jeff Horn bout round-by-round

 A HUGE shock occurred in Brisbane when unheralded Jeff Horn defeated the great Manny Pacquiao via 12-round decision.
 But the scores of 117-111 and two of 115-113 in the Aussie’s favour have sparked controversy, with several observers arguing the Filipino had done enough to retain his WBO welterweight title.